 At least that’s how you feel it happens.
-Maybe if you had more self confidence you could impress upon people your hidden depths.
-Maybe if you had some depths to hide you’d feel more confident.
+Maybe if you had more confidence you could impress people with your hidden depths.
+Maybe if you had some depths to hide you’d be more confident.
 Maybe if you believed in yourself more.
-But what’s left to believe in?
-You’ve long since given up your dream of becoming famous.
+But what’s there left to believe in?
+You’ve long since given up your dreams of becoming famous.
 Or successful.
 And you’ve all but forgotten your childish fantasies of being spotted for your looks.
 Until one day you are.
-You’re just walking down the street when a model agent picks you out in a crowd of thousands –
+You’re just walking down the street when a model agent picks you out of the crowd —

 LOL.
 That doesn’t actually happen.
 You find it hard to live in reality anymore.
-You feel an acute pressure around your chest when you live in reality for too long, so most of your time is spent trying to escape it.
-With some help of course; drink, drugs, Friends .
+You feel an acute pressure around your chest when you live in reality for too long, so most of your time is spent trying to escape it — with some help of course: drink, drugs, Friends (season two).
 And it works.
 Most of the time.
 The times it doesn’t are when you descend into an all-encompassing malaise about your current situation.
 Why me?
 You ask.
 And indeed it seems a reasonable question.
-Why do you have to carry this burden, forever weighing you down.
+Why do you have to carry this burden?
+Forever weighing you down.
 Down so much lower than everyone else.
-Down to hidden depths (lol).
-But you know everyone experiences ups and downs (at least you tell yourself you know) and that making a martyr of yourself, for yourself, will do nobody any good.
+Down to hidden depths.
+Lol.
+But you know everyone experiences ups and downs (at least you tell yourself you know), and that making a martyr of yourself, for yourself, will do nobody any good.
 Especially not you.

 And then you probably live happily ever after.

 I’m not you.